ezmiller/humanscode/_drafts/2022-06-25-tablecloth-columns-i.markdown

-Using just tech.ml.dataset, one can already perform the kind of data analyses over large amounts of data that one would when, say, participting in a Kaggle competition.
+Using just tech.ml.dataset, one can already perform the kind of data analyses over large amounts of data that one would when, say, participating in a Kaggle competition.
 Indeed, in many cases, thanks to Chris Nurenberger's amazing work, this stack can outperform equivalent tools in Python, R, and even Julia.[^1] However, although very usable tech.ml.dataset does not have a very consistent API.
 For this reason,